jo3kim/Capstone-Project/README.md

 #### Confusing variable labels
 `user_type <- member_casual`
 * `member_casual` was not a defining variable.
 Variable changed to `user_type`.

+#### Extra data input
+Used the `MINUTE` function to find the minutes of duration used in the `duration_min` column:
+`=MINUTE(D2-C2)`
+Then dragged the function down the whole column for results.
+Using the `Filtering` tool any data that was less than 1 minute and over 24 hours of usage was taken out.
+Less than a minute usage could have been an accident, and over 24 hours of usage could have been due to not closing out the ride.

 ## Second Way of Cleaning: Using SQL (MYSQL 18)
 ### Used data set starting with trip_22_02